How much money do you need?

 (Basic salary x months worked) ÷ 12 months

-Let us say that your basic salary per month is Php 20,000.
-If you worked from September to December, then you have worked for 3 months.
+For employees who have not worked the full year, adjust the total basic salary accordingly before dividing by 12.
+Let us say that your basic salary per month is Php 20,000 and you worked from September to December, then you have worked for 4 months.
+How to compute 13th month pay for 4 months?

 The calculation will be the following:

-Your 13th month pay, not including your salary for the month of December, is Php 5,000.
 Remember that if your salary includes the allowance, bonuses and commissions, they are not part of the calculation.
+Employees terminated before the payout period are still entitled to a prorated 13th month’s salary.

-In the next section, we will be calculating 13th month pay based on different scenarios.
-Below we give an example of how to calculate the 13th month salary for day rate employees.
+In the next section, we will be calculating payment for 13th month based on different scenarios.
+Below we give an example of how to compute 13th month pay for 8 months with 3-days unpaid leave:

 Basic monthly salary Php 20,000